Project Mercury: Suborbital flight

 The Mercury-Redstone Launch Vehicle was an 83 ft (with capsule and escape system) single-stage launch vehicle used for suborbital (ballistic) flights.
 It had a liquid-fueled engine that burned alcohol and liquid oxygen producing about 75,000 lbf of thrust, which was not enough for orbital missions.
-It was a descendant of the German V-2, and developed for the U.S. Army during the early 1950s.
+It was a descendant of the German V-2, and developed for the US Army during the early 1950s.
 It was modified for Project Mercury by removing the warhead and adding a collar for supporting the spacecraft together with material for damping vibrations during launch.
 Its rocket motor was produced by North American Aviation and its direction could be altered during flight by its fins.
 They worked in two ways: by directing the air around them, or by directing the thrust by their inner parts (or both at the same time).
 Both the Atlas-D and Redstone launch vehicles contained an automatic abort sensing system which allowed them to abort a launch by firing the launch escape system if something went wrong.
-The Jupiter rocket, also developed by Von Braun's team at the Redstone Arsenal in Huntsville, was considered as well for intermediate Mercury suborbital flights at a higher speed and altitude than Redstone, but this plan was dropped when it turned out that man-rating Jupiter for the Mercury program would actually cost more than flying an Atlas due to economics of scale.
-Jupiter's only use other than as a missile system was for the short-lived Juno II launch vehicle, and keeping a full staff of technical personnel around solely to fly a few Mercury capsules would result in excessively high costs.
+The Jupiter rocket, also developed by Wernher von Braun's team at the Redstone Arsenal in Huntsville, was considered as well for intermediate Mercury suborbital flights at a higher speed and altitude than Redstone, but this plan was dropped when it turned out that man-rating Jupiter for the Mercury program would actually cost more than flying an Atlas due to economics of scale.
+Beyond its IRBM function, the Jupiter missile was repurposed only for the short-lived Juno II launch vehicle, and sustaining a dedicated technical staff solely for a handful of Mercury capsule launches would have been cost-prohibitive.